-Most of us already have our "ways" of doing Thanksgiving — ways our mother did it, ways our extended family did it, ways our neighborhood did it.
-Thanksgiving doesn't lend itself well to trying out new things, but sometimes the situation calls for new decisions — you can't make it home for Thanksgiving, for example, or you have a family now and want to start traditions of your own.
+Most of us already have our “ways” of doing Thanksgiving — ways our mother did it, ways our extended family did it, ways our neighborhood did it.
+Thanksgiving doesn’t lend itself well to trying out new things, but sometimes the situation calls for new decisions — you can’t make it home for Thanksgiving, for example, or you have kids now and want to start traditions of your own.
 So what can you do to heighten, deepen, and extend Thanksgiving to its most memorable end?

 We dug through reader comments over the years and pulled out 10 Thanksgiving traditions worth stealing.

 1. Start the day with an indulgent, relaxing breakfast.

 While some people are firmly in the “no breakfast” camp to save room for the big meal later, we love the idea of starting the day in such a festive, delicious way!
 Pancakes, waffles, eggs, even pie — it’s all good.